A new framework for dynamical models on multiplex networks: The spectrum and its relation to dynamics

 \subsection{Stochastic Dynamics}

+Stochastic dynamics model probabilistic flows on networks.
 A left stochastic matrix is a non--negative matrix where the entries in each column sum to one.
-Such a matrix defines a Markov process on a network, with the entries $D_{i,j}$ corresponding to the probability of moving from from node $j$ to node $i$ at each time step.
-Stochastic processes on networks are commonly used for determining centrality and community detection.
+Such a matrix defines a discrete Markov process on a network, with the entries $D_{ij}$ corresponding to the probability of moving from from node $j$ to node $i$ at each time step.
+Stochastic processes on networks are commonly used for determining centrality and detecting communities.

 If a stochastic operator is primitive or irreducible, the Perron--Fr\"obenius Theorem guarantees that the largest eigenvalue of that matrix is $1$ and that the entries in one of the corresponding eigenvectors are non--negative.
-This vector represents the limiting state of the dynamical system for arbitrary input.
+This vector represents the steady state of the dynamical system for arbitrary input.
+When the Markov chain represents a random walk, we can interpret the entries as occupation probabilities.

+If we use a closed general mixing model with layer operators given by stochastic operators $D^\alpha$, we have already noted that $\mathfrak{D}$ is also stochastic.
+We'd also like to understand when $\mathfrak{D}$ is irreducible, which we approach by considering the equivalent network property of strong connectivity.
+While this depends on the properties of the layer operators, it also depends on the connectivity of the matrix $C$.
+If all the layers are strongly connected, then the strong connectivity of the single-layer network associated to $\mathfrak{D}$ depends on how easily we can move between the layers.
+It is sufficient, for example, if when we aggregate each layer to a single node, the resulting network is also strongly connected.
+To formalize this, we define a reduced inter-layer connectivity network: